EriseHe/notebook/content/posts/随笔/Commentary on Foucault's The Order of Things.md

+---
+title: "Commentary on Foucault's The Order of Things"
+---

 # Close Reading Commentary

 The selected quote is from Foucault’s early-stage (1960s) intellectual project of philosophical "archaeology", which was his first major methodological phase.
 He presents a radical historical analysis of knowledge in The Order of Things, intending to eliminate the assumption of unchanging criteria for knowledge.